Spruce Beer, or, A Beer to Ward Off Scurvy

 Episode 4: Honey Porter

-Fri 23 Nov 2007 - Filed under: Not a Journal., | Leave a Comment| Posted by: Michael
+Fri 23 Nov 2007 - Filed under: Not a Journal., | Posted by: Michael

-In which I ramble about the history of beer in New England, and demonstrate the process of brewing up a batch of a favorite and storied style.
+In which I ramble about the history of beer in New England and demonstrate the process of brewing up a batch of a favorite and storied style.

 This is a Dutch family crest hanging in the cathedral in the city of Haarlem, The Netherlands.
 Note the kegs.
 And those little golden shapes being carried in the arms of the rampant lions are sheaves of barley.
 I wish I had taken more pictures of these.
 There were some with barley, kegs AND beehives.